 The white arrow in the upper left is pointing to a staybolt.

 This view is looking at the front tubesheet.
 The main steampipe exits into a manifold that redistributes the saturated (wet) steam into the superheater tubes to be reheated into superheated (dry) steam.

 This view looks to the rear tubesheet from the firebox.
 The firebox is totally surrounded by water because the heat of the intense fire inside this box has the potential to melt steel.
 The cylinder shape of the boiler vessel distributes the pressure evenly and safely contains it.
 However, the rectangular shape of the firebox can be crushed if not for staybolts joining the firebox crownsheet to the boiler.

-The crew installing one of the larger diameter flues to the front tubesheet.
+The crew installing one of the larger diameter firetube to the front tubesheet.

-To the left, after the flues are installed they need to be rolled to seal them and secure them to the tubesheet.
+To the left, after the firetubes are installed they need to be rolled to seal them and secure them to the tubesheet.